Trust-Anchor-Group/ComSim/README.md

 |:----------------------------------------------------------|:---------------------------------------------------------------------------|
 | [SimpleChatMessages.xml](Examples/SimpleChatMessages.xml) | Simulates a few users using XMPP to send chat messages between each other. |

+## Extending the Simulator

+You can extend the simulator by providing links to your own .NET Standard assemblies, and reference them from your simulation model.
+To extend the simulator, create classes that implement the [ISimulationNode](TAG.Simulator/ISimulationNode) interface, defined in the
+[TAG.Simulator](TAG.Simulator) library.
+The classes must implement the default constructor.

 ## Contact

 You can choose to contact us via our [online feedback form](https://lab.tagroot.io/Feedback.md), via [company e-mail](mailto:info@trustanchorgroup.com), or the